develjsw/nestjs-redis-lock/README.md

    ```

 ## How It Works
-- The `@RedisLock()` decorator stores metadata on methods in `@Injectable()` classes
+- The @RedisLock() decorator stores metadata on methods in registered providers
-- At module initialization, all **providers** (excluding controllers) are scanned for methods decorated with `@RedisLock()`
+- At module startup, all providers (except controllers) are scanned for decorated methods
-- Those methods are dynamically wrapped to acquire a distributed lock using Redlock before execution
+- These methods are dynamically wrapped to acquire a distributed lock using Redlock before execution
-- If the lock is successfully acquired, the method is executed; otherwise, it is skipped or throws an error (depending on implementation)
+- If the lock is acquired, the method runs; otherwise, it is skipped or throws an error (based on implementation)
-- When the task completes, the lock is automatically released.
-If the lock has already expired (e.g., due to TTL), the system will skip release and log a debug message with the key context
+- After the method completes, the lock is released.
+If it has already expired (e.g., due to TTL), the lock manager logs a debug message with the key

 ## Debugging

 When a task takes longer than the lock TTL, the lock may expire before it is released.
 In this case, the system logs a debug message like the following :
-> [DEBUG] Lock release skipped (likely expired) : redisKey="batch-server:lock:MyService.handleJob"
+> [ DEBUG ] Lock release skipped (likely expired) : redisKey="batch-server:lock:MyService.handleJob"

 ## License
 MIT